2025 Spring Sports Wrap-Up

 Connecting with our alumni has never been as important as it is now.
 The economy has challenged the way we fund extracurricular activities.
 Similar to universities and higher level institutions, we have asked our alumni and community members to assist in our fund-raising efforts.
 It comes as no surprise that support from these groups continues to help maintain sports programming.

 In addition, social networks will allow the community and alumni to stay connected to the athletic departments.
 Information sent to these social networks will include news related to the LHS and MHS Athletic Departments.
-For more information, please contact the Athletic Directors on the left hand side of this page.
+For more information, please contact the Athletic Directors listed on this webpage.

 • 64% of the students at the high school participate in sports.
 Did you know that at every grade level last year athletes had approximately a .5 higher GPA than non-athletes (Average Cumulative GPA for athletes above 3.0)?